WordPress Playground-inspired model¶

 Debug install-time issues¶

-Set debug.enabled to true in the blueprint, reproduce the clean boot, and inspect shell logs plus browser console output.
+Set debug.enabled to true in the blueprint, reproduce the clean boot, and inspect shell logs plus the PHP Info tab.

 Add a module or theme¶